cagov/design-system/components/statewide-header/README.md

 Do not add other elements to or change the statewide header.
 Use it only as designed.

-Do not combine the statewide header with depatment name or logo, navigation, or information.
+Do not combine the statewide header with department name or logo, navigation, or information.
 This is contained in the site header.

 ## Demo and sample markup